google/empirical_calibration/README.md

 !pip install -q git+https://github.com/google/empirical_calibration
 ```

-Package works for python 2 and python 3, although we may stop supporting python
+Package works for python 3.6 or later.
-2 in the future.

 ## Usage
 Package can be imported as